Assistant Hall Directors

 "The AHD Position is a great opportunity to continue to develop your leadership skills and contribute in a positive way to enriching one of our four largest residential communities on campus.
 We hope you'll apply!" - Ruth Abelmann, Acting Director, Residential Life

-- There will be an information session on Thursday, November 16th at 6:00 PM in Residential Life.
+- There will be an information session on Wednesday, November 14 at 6 PM.
 This is optional.
-The current AHDS will be sharing about their experience and be available to answer your questions.
+The current AHDs will be sharing about their experience and be available to answer your questions.

-- Please follow this link to complete your applications by December 15th at Noon. https://unh.az1.qualtrics.com/jfe/form/SV_7VA8MfPcLB6nYMZ
+- Please follow this link to complete your applications by December 9th at noon.
+Fall 2018 AHD Application

 - We are asking for two references.
 One from a current or past RHD supervisor and one that is external to UNH.
-References need to completed and returned to Ann Nichols no later than December 15th. firstname.lastname@example.org
+References need to completed and returned to Ann Nichols no later than December 9 at noon. firstname.lastname@example.org

-If you have any questions about the process please reach out to Ruth Abelmann at Ruth.email@example.com
+If you have any questions about the process please reach out to Joel Kost at email@example.com

 - Fulfill your 20 hours per week requirement.
 Prioritize your tasks and balance your time.